biothings/biothings.api/docs/tutorial/studio_tutorial.rst

 Through this guide, you'll learn:

-* how to obtain a Docker image to run your favorite API
+* how to run a docker-compose to run your favorite API
 * how to run that image inside a Docker container and how to access the **BioThings Studio** application
 * how to integrate a new data source by defining a data plugin
 * how to define a build configuration and create data releases